 14. Install capacitor C4.
 Note the orientation.
 This can be done in upright or lying position.
-Make sure that the capacitor lies tight against the PCB when placed in the upright position and the box is used.
+Make sure that the capacitor lies tight against the PCB when the box is used.

 15. Install IC 6n137 and the ATMEGA328P processor.
 Usually the legs are too far apart so that they do not fit well in the foot.